 Yuan and colleagues now hope to expand their findings.

-"We know what works NUAK2 inhibition in liver cancer Now we need to figure out whether to play the same mechanism as in other types of cancer,." - says Camargo.
+"We know what works NUAK2 inhibition in liver cancer Now we need to find out whether the same mechanism plays in other types of cancer,." - says Camargo.

-They also plan to modify their small molecule initially synthesized in the laboratory Nathanael Gray, Ph.D., at the Cancer Institute Dana-Farber.
+They also plan to modify their small molecule initially synthesized in the laboratory Nathanael Gray, Ph.D., at the Institute Dana-Farber Cancer.

 "We want to see if we can make the composition more selective, - says Yuan, the first author of the paper."
 It has other non-specific target, so we need to change it to make it usable ".